 Sustainability Seed Funding Goals:

-- Foster a thriving, resilient, sustainable campus & community through cooperation, partnership, awareness and education.
+- Foster a thriving, resilient, sustainable campus & community through cooperation, partnership, awareness

 - Support sustainability leadership across campus.